mapFactory/Submodule-Example/readme.md

 git clone https://github.com/miketestgit01/other

+the command used to bring create the submodule
+for this repository.
 git submodule add https://github.com/miketestgit01/C-Programs.git

-is the command used to bring create the submodule for this repository.

 then,